Paschou-Lab/ReAct/README.md

 rs1.8689	1	4354456	1	2	1.335644	0.048424	2.2784e-09	0.961769	0.049879
 rs1.50481	1	25231117	1	2	0.753104	0.047711	2.7968e-09	1.254875	0.049409
 ```
 For the setting under which the toy input was simulated, SNP rs1.1-rs1.49000 are stress SNP, SNP rs1.49001-rs1.51000 are trait differencial SNPs, and the rest are null-null SNPs.
-So in this result, we can see most of the top SNPs picked up are real trait differencial SNPs (true positive), except one of them, rs1.8689, is a stress test SNP being falsely picked up.
+So in this result, we can see most of the top SNPs picked up are real trait differencial SNPs (true positive), except one of them, rs1.8689, which is a stress testing SNP being falsely picked up.

 ## To run ccGWAS
 Similarly, we do: